 As I was typing this title, pictures of kids’ faces began popping into my head one after the other.
-Within about five seconds I realized that to use a term such as kinesthetic learner is about as accurately descriptive as saying HOUSE and having anyone understand exactly what kind of house you are referring to.
-The stereotypical kinesthetic learner is one who is constantly moving.
-But I have taught learners who were gifted kinesthetically but in the classroom were as still as mice.
+Within about five seconds I realized that using a term such as "kinesthetic learner" is about as accurately descriptive as saying "house" and having anyone understand exactly what type of house you are referring to.
+The stereotypical kinesthetic learner is one who is constantly moving, but I have taught learners who were gifted kinesthetically but in the classroom were as still as mice.

-Another thought that immediately chased the first one down is that ANY child is going to learn with more facility when a tactile or kinesthetic element plays a prominent role in their learning.
-No matter the preferred learning styles, young children all benefit from hands-on, 3-D, body movement.
+Another thought that immediately chased the first one down is that young children are going to learn with more facility when a tactile or kinesthetic element plays a prominent role in learning, because developmentally, all very young children learn best via movement and hands-on activities.
+No matter the preferred learning styles, young children all benefit from hands-on, 3-D, and body movement.
 Which brings me around to why Child1st exists to begin with.
 We are here working, thinking, researching, designing every day because of our belief that if you incorporate certain specific elements and practices into teaching a child to read, you will achieve a far higher degree of success.

 The following comments, therefore, apply to young children in general, but to kinesthetically gifted children in particular.
 First of all, let’s think about the reasoning behind why we approach teaching children the way we do (“we” being product designers at Child1st).
-Imagine for a moment a child – your child, perhaps – sitting on a chair with words on a sheet to memorize, or sentences to labor over or phonics rules to learn.
-Can you see him go numb over trying to learn reading concepts from paper and printed word?
-Having a child memorize anything is a very narrow approach to getting info into his brain in a usable format and one which he will understand.
-And frankly, children the age of the child in the photo here might not have the internal motivation to "learn" or work at learning something that irrelevant to them and boring!
+Imagine for a moment a child (your child, perhaps) sitting on a chair with words on a sheet to memorize, or sentences to labor over, or phonics rules to learn.
+Can you see them go numb over trying to learn reading concepts from paper and printed word?
+Having a child memorize anything is a very narrow approach to getting info into their brain in a usable format and one which they will understand.
+And frankly, children the age of those in the photo here might not have the internal motivation to "learn" or work at learning something that is irrelevant to them and boring!
 There's got to be a better way, right?

-I know this sounds really daunting and overwhelming – to transform traditional ways of teaching reading to young children and suddenly make them whole body, teaching to three modalities, pacing yourself so the child can process and then share.
+I know this sounds really daunting and overwhelming, to transform traditional ways of teaching reading to young children and suddenly make them whole body, teaching to three modalities, pacing yourself so the child can process and then share.
 WOW.
-I might sit down and cry a bit to myself if I had a brand new child (or even a slightly used one who has struggled in the process of learning to read) waiting for me to help him learn to read.
+I might sit down and cry a bit to myself if I had a brand new child (or even one who has struggled in the process of learning to read) waiting for me to help them learn to read.
 It is my great delight to share with you that we’ve designed a reading program that will allow you to easily impart the joys of reading to your young child in all these ways.
 The lessons in Easy-for-Me™ Reading are not just easier for the child, they are wonderful for the adult because if you follow our simple directions each day, you WILL be including all the bullets I listed above.
-The child will be learning whole brain/whole body, will learn to rely on and strengthen his visualization skills (another important topic) and will be doing hands-on work, will have time to deepen his learning, and will have time to share what he learned.
+The child will be learning whole brain/whole body, will learn to rely on and strengthen their visualization skills (another important topic) and will be doing hands-on work, will have time to deepen his learning, and will have time to share what they learned.